devnationworld/resources/README.md

 ## How-to's
+[How to choose the right online course or platform when you’re learning to code.](https://www.freecodecamp.org/news/choosing-the-right-course-9ae77fd3504a/) What should a course include to ensure that your learning experience is optimal so that you both complete the course and successfully learn the content?
+Without such an evaluation, you may find yourself drifting from course to course in a perpetual state of confusion which brings about frustration, and may lead you to give up.
+[FREECODECAMP]

 [Multiple views on how to choose a visualization.](https://medium.com/multiple-views-visualization-research-explained/multiple-views-on-how-to-choose-a-visualization-b3ffc99fcddc) Most quick reference guides advise you which visualization to use based on what you want people to see in the data.
 That’s tougher at the analysis stage, when you don’t yet know what’s there to see.
 [MEDIUM]

 [How to measure developer productivity (and how not to).](https://www.arnnet.com.au/article/686768/how-measure-developer-productivity-how/) If you’re using software development productivity metrics to evaluate developer performance, then you’re doing it wrong.
 For best results, tie them to business outcomes.
 [ARN]